tomwalton78/Crypto-Exchange-API-Aggregator/README.md

 Then you can make api requests in the browser, with `http://localhost/` as the base endpoint.
 For details of the api calls available, please see the corresponding documentation: [API Server Documentation](api/api_server/API_README.md)

+### (3 Using the looping_data_collect.py file)

+This script is simply useful for collecting and storing data repeatedly.
+The user specifies the exchanges and markets they want to cover, and also the time between api calls, and then the script will continually call these functions until stopped.
+It is currently set up to fetch an l1 quote and store in a csv (in the /datasets/ folder), with each exchange-market pair having its own csv file, although this can easily be modified.

 ## Notes

 ### Cryptocurrency symbols